-As you know, on June 9th and 10th the Co-Chairmen and Co-Secretaries of ARCIC-II met to discuss preliminary plans for the Commission's work, particularly for its first meeting at Venice from the evening of Tuesday, August 30th until after breakfast on Tuesday, September 6th.
-These discussions led to some amplification and also some modification of the outline programme (with accompanying notes) drafted at a meeting in Rome last November and already circulated to you.
+On June 9-10 the co-chairmen and co-secretaries or ARCIC-II met to discuss preliminary plans for the Commission's work, particularly for its first meeting at Venice, Aug.30 - Sept.6.
+These discussions led to amplification and considerable modification of the outline programme (with accompanying notes) drafted at a meeting in Rome last November and enclosed with this letter.

-Clearly the Commission's work must get off to a good start at Venice.
-The "mandate" given to the new Commission by para.
-3 of the Canterbury Common Declaration of May 29th 1982 includes, for all its brevity, a considerable amount of very varied material.
+Clearly the Commission's work must-get off to a good start at Venice.
+The "mandate" given to the new Commission by para.3 of the Canterbury Common Declaration of May 29th, 1982 includes, for all its brevity, a considerable amount of very varied material.
 Our meeting at Venice will need to survey this and to determine the priorities of its work.

-Clearly the plans proposed in this letter will need to be adjusted as the meeting proceeds.
-In outlining these plans mention will be made of a number of short papers that individual members will be asked to prepare and which will be available at the meeting itself (since shortage of time makes it impossible to circulate such papers in advance, as would be our normal practice).
+The plans proposed in this letter will need to be adjusted as the meeting proceeds, though, of course, the Commission has to adhere to the mandate given it by our respective authorities.
+In outlining these plans mention will be made of a number of short papers that individual members will be asked to prepare, and which would be available at the meeting itself (since shortage of time makes it impossible to circulate such papers in advance as would be our normal practice).

-On the evening of Tuesday, August 30th we hope to have a short business meeting to agree a daily timetable, etc. and to discuss the Commission's pattern of worship during its meetings.
+Members are asked to arrive on Tuesday August 30th (afternoon); instructions about travel, air ticket, etc. are enclosed on a separate sheet.
+On that evening we hope to have a short business meeting to agree a timetable etc. The secretaries could then give a brief run-down on reactions received so far to ARCIC-I's Final Report, since we must bear in mind that ARCIC-II's work has to be done "in the light of our respective judgements on the Final Report".
+At that first evening meeting we can also discuss the Commission's pattern of worship during its meetings.
 (The practice of ARCIC-I was that Anglican and Roman Catholic Eucharists were celebrated on alternate days, with the whole Commission attending).
-The Secretaries could then give a brief report on reactions received so far to ARCIC-I's Final Report, since we must bear in mind that ARCIC-II's work has to be done "in the light of our respective judgements on the Final Report".

-Wednesday, August 31st would start with an hour of recollection and prayer led by the Co-Chairmen as a dedication of our new work to God.
-Then members would be asked briefly to introduce themselves; time will not permit complete autobiographies, but you are asked to say something of your background and ecumenical experience, particularly in the field of Anglican/Roman Catholic relations.
-The remainder of the day would be devoted to an assessment of the overall state of relationships between our two Communions.
-To this end four members are being invited to speak on salient characteristics and problems of Anglican/Roman Catholic relations in their own areas (North America, East Africa, Australasia, Britain); in preparing these they will be asked to consult other members living in their regions.
-This is not intended to be a comprehensive survey of world-wide Anglican/ Roman Catholic relations, but as a selection of case Some members come histories to stimulate discussion. from other parts of the world; they too will be asked to speak briefly on relations in their own areas before the Commission begins further discussion of the emerging picture which is really the background against which all its work must be done.
+Wednesday August 31 would start with an hour of recollection and prayer led by the co-chairmen as a dedication of our work to God.
+The members would be asked briefly to introduce themselves; time will not permit complete autobiographies, but you are asked to say something of your background ecumenical experience, particularly in the field of Anglican/Roman The remainder of the day would be devoted to an assess-Catholic relations. ment of the overall state of relationships between our two Communions.
+To this end four members are being invited to prepare short papers on salient characteristics and problems of A/RC relations in their own areas (North America, East Africa, Australasia, Britain); in preparing these they will be asked to consult other members living in their regions.
+Some members come from other parts of the world; they too will be asked to speak briefly on relations in their own areas before the Commission begins further discussion of the emerging picture which is really the background against which all its work must be done.

-Thursday, September 1st will be given to consideration of the first element in our mandate, "outstanding differences".
+Thursday September 1st will be given to consideration of the first element in our mandate, "outstanding differences".
 Anglicans have asked for the inclusion of justification in the agenda; many Roman Catholics have spoken of the need for more work on ecclesiology; all seem agreed on the need for discussion of moral issues.
 Our preliminary discussions have suggested an integral link between these themes.
 We are therefore inviting two short papers aimed at outlining the questions rather than proposing the solutions - why justification and ecclesiology are seen as important for our discussions.